PS-003R32/SentinelView/README.md

 Drag created_at to Columns (Right-click -> Exact Date).
 Drag risk_score to Rows.
 Drag threat_detected to Color.
-Go Live: Click the Refresh bata source button inside the toolbar to see new attacks appear instantly (F5 shortcut key).
+Go Live: Click the Refresh datasource button from the toolbar to see new attacks instantly.
 ```

 ---
-#### Video demonstration
+### Video demonstration
 You can check out the video demonstration of this project on YouTube [here](https://youtu.be/8qDUs-2xxes)

 ---